LOWELL F. VAN WAGENEN, 1LT, USMC

 Memorial Hall Error

-Memorial Hall has "Vanwagenen" without a space.
+Memorial Hall spells his last name as "Vanwagenen" without a space.